-You and I have been victim of numerous false, urban legend.
+You and I have been victims of numerous false, urban legends.
 So please beware of overconfident subject matter experts.
 For example:

 - The Great Wall of China is NOT visible from outer space

 - You use a lot more than ten percent of your brain